Therapeutic Gastroscopy OesophagoGastroDuodenoscopy and dilatation

 The nurse will make sure you understand the procedure and discuss any further concerns or questions you may have.
 If you are happy to go ahead you will be asked to sign your consent form.

-Your blood pressure and heart rate will be checked and a recording of your oxygen levels will be taken.
+Your blood pressure and heart rate will be checked, and a recording of your oxygen levels will be taken.
 If you are having sedation a cannula (small plastic tube) will be inserted into a vein (sometimes this is done in the procedure room).

 What will happen during the procedure?

 The nurse will take you through to the procedure room where you will be able to ask any final questions.
-If you have any dentures you will be asked to remove them.
+If you have any dentures, you will be asked to remove them.
 Any remaining teeth will be protected by a small plastic mouth guard which will be inserted just before the examination commences.

 A local anaesthetic will be sprayed onto the back of your throat.
 It works quickly and will make your tongue and throat feel numb.

-You will be asked to lie on your left side and a probe will be placed on your finger to monitor your oxygen levels.
+You will be asked to lie on your left side, and a probe will be placed on your finger to monitor your oxygen levels.
 You will receive oxygen through the nose and if you are having sedation this will be given into the cannula in your vein.

 Any saliva or other secretions produced during the investigation will be removed using a small suction tube, like the one used at the dentist.

 The endoscopist will pass the gastroscope into your mouth, down your oesophagus into your stomach and then into your small bowel.
-Your wind pipe is deliberately avoided so you will be able to breathe normally throughout.
+Your windpipe is deliberately avoided so you will be able to breathe normally throughout.

 What will happen after the procedure?